Akshat-00/uber_eats_restaurant_recommender/README.md

-# 🍽️ Uber Eats Restaurant Recommendation using Spark and AWS
+# 🍽️ Uber Eats Restaurant Recommender

 This project analyzes Uber Eats restaurant and menu data to build a location- and price-based restaurant recommendation system using **Apache Spark**, **AWS S3**, and **AWS Athena**.
 The system uses **cosine similarity** to find restaurants that are similar in terms of location and average menu pricing, allowing users to explore new restaurants without worrying about cost or distance.